 Healthy never tasted so good with these No-Bake Date Energy Balls.
-Naturally nutty and sweet with a slight bit of crunch, these energy bites move from the snack to the treat-snack category while maintaining their impressive nutritional benefits.
+Naturally nutty and sweet with a slight bit of crunch, these date balls taste like a treat while being a healthy treat.

 I've been on a roll lately.
 I've been so lucky to find healthy treats that are surprisingly healthy for how delicious and satisfying they are.
 These No-Bake Date Energy Balls are another such example.
 Full of nut butter, flax meal, chia seed, dates and other nutritious ingredients, they provide clean energy while also providing flavor that keeps on bringing me back for more.